 His first collection An Anniversary of Flight was published by Valley Press in 2013.
-His second, Shenanigans, followed in 2016, and a third, Remarkable Occurrences, is forthcoming in 2019.
+His second, Shenanigans, followed in 2016, and a third, Remarkable Occurrences, in 2019.

 Shenanigans is the highly-anticipated second collection by award-winning poet Patrick Lodge.
 From the Irish sionnachuighim, meaning “I play the fox,” ‘shenanigans’ can be found throughout this cleverly crafted collection – in wry remark and delicate wordplay, in the interweaving of distinct landscapes and voices.
 At once familiar and strange, Lodge’s poems are rich in detail and narrative – astute observations that transport the reader to a whole new world with each turn of the page.